Driver thought DB's trip was for wings, not Bills

 Abdollahian told the Washington Post on Wednesday that he never considered backing out on the deal.

 "I promised him on the phone," Abdollahian told the Post.
-"So I said, 'Let's hit the road.' "
+"So I said, 'Let's hit the road.'"

-Eight hours and 550 miles later, Abdollahian delivered Wright to the Bills practice facility in Orchard Park, New York, and the two had become fast friends.
+Eight hours and 550 miles later, Abdollahian delivered Wright to the Bills' practice facility in Orchard Park, New York, and the two had become fast friends.

 The 26-year-old Abdollahian, who left Turkey four years ago and relocated to Chicago, said he didn't recognize Wright when he picked him up.